5 Energy-Saving Tips That Cut Heating Costs

 Heat a room without heating the whole house.

-If you need a little extra heat in part of your home, but don’t need to heat the whole place, a portable fireplace (like the ClassicFlame “Serendipity” Fire Display from RAC) adds ambiance as well as warmth.
+If you need a little extra heat in part of your home, but don’t need to heat the whole place, a portable fireplace (like the ClassicFlame “Serendipity” Fire Display from Rent-A-Center) adds ambiance as well as warmth.